kilimangara/meetrack_api/api_docs.md

 **Send code**
 ----
-  Sends sms with secure code and checks whether the limit has been exceeded.
+  Sends sms with secure code and checks whether the maximum number of attempts has been exceeded.
+Code expires after some time, now five minutes.
 Returns whether the user with this phone number is registered.

 * **URL:**
   /api/auth/code/